akshaynagpal/BloodBankManagementSystem_Version_1.1/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Click [here](https://raw.github.com/akshaynagpal/BloodBankManagementSystem_Version_1.1/master/License) for Complete licence.
+Click <a href="https://raw.github.com/akshaynagpal/BloodBankManagementSystem_Version_1.1/master/License">here</a> for Complete licence.
 --------------------------------------------------------------------------------------------------------